HenryWirth.com

 Uncle Sam takes a tax bite out of almost every asset sold and collectibles are no exception.
 Indeed, collectibles are currently subject to one of the highest rates of federal taxation on investment property.
 The capital gain from the sale of a collectible is taxed at 28 percent.

-This provision, intended to mine what the IRS deems a vast reservoir of uncollected income tax, was included in the health care legislation ostensibly as a way to pay for it.
+The Form 1099s reporting requirement, intended to mine what the IRS deems a vast reservoir of uncollected income tax, was included in the health care legislation ostensibly as a way to pay for it.
 The tax code tweak is expected to raise $17 billion over the next 10 years, according to the Joint Committee on Taxation.

 There are several other problems with coins and bullion: